-Situated on the outskirts of Danbury, this well presented Grade II Listed four bedroom cottage with a wealth of fine features including exposed beams and brickwork, open fire and woodburning fireplaces, on a generous half acre plot enjoying fine views over adjacent countryside with the added bonus of detached office/annexe within the grounds.
+Set within a generous plot of 0.5 acre, boasting glorious views over rolling countryside and conveniently situated on the outskirts of Danbury is this well presented and impeccably maintained Grade II Listed four bedroom cottage hosting a wealth of fine features including exposed beams and brickwork, open fire and woodburning fireplaces plus a superb DETACHED ANNEXE/HOME OFFICE.

 Five bar gate onto extensive gravelled driveway providing parking for several cars, winding path leads down to:-